pokepark/PokemonRaidBot/README.md

 The bot will send a message to the MAINTAINER_ID when an upgrade is required.
 In case the MAINTAINER_ID is not specified an error message is written to the error log of your webserver.

-Required SQL upgrades files can be found under the `sql/upgrade` folder and need to be applied manually!
+Required SQL upgrades files can be found under the `sql/upgrade` folder and are applied automatically by default.

 After any upgrade you need to make sure to change the bot version in your config.json as that version is used for comparison against the latest bot version in the `VERSION` file.